 Plasma is the KDE workspace.
 Actually it is a technology that can adapt to many types of devices.
-Currently there are two varieties of Plasma: The Plasma Desktop environment which is the focus of the majority of our pages and Plasma Active, the new cool environment for pads and smartphones.
-The Plasma Netbook environment was removed in KDE 5 and replaced with the Application Dashboard menu.
+Currently there are two varieties of Plasma: The Plasma Desktop environment which is the focus of the majority of our pages and Plasma Mobile, the new cool environment for pads and smartphones.
+The Plasma Netbook environment was removed in KDE Plasma 5 and replaced with the Application Dashboard menu.

 A typical Plasma desktop looks like this:

 The four key components of a default Plasma desktop are:

 All of these default items are fully configurable and can host a wide variety of tools and content.

 A "Frequent Asked Questions" for the current version of the Plasma Desktop is maintained on this page.
 It provides succinct answers to common questions as well as links to FAQs for older versions.